xihongyang1999/GraphLearner/README.md

 [![visitors][visitors-img]][adgc-url]

-An official source code for paper CONVERT:Contrastive Graph Clustering with Reliable Augmentation, accepted by ACM MM 23.
+An official source code for paper GraphLearner:Graph Node Clustering with Fully Learnable Augmentation, accepted by ACM MM 24.
 Any communications or issues are welcomed.
 Please contact xihong_edu@163.com.
 If you find this repository useful to your research or work, it is really appreciate to star this repository. :heart:

 -------------